hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-use-api-key.md

 Title: How to use API key
 ---

-API keys are alpha-numeric string values distributed to the developer customers to grant access to your API.
+API keys are alpha-numeric codes that identify and authenticate an application or developer.

 # Steps to use API Key